nychealth/EH-dataportal/content/key-topics/injury-and-violence/_index.md

 image: ds-violence.jpg
 ---

-Injuries, both intentional — violence or suicide — and unintentional, dominate as causes of death among New Yorkers age 15 to 44.
-These premature deaths are tragic, unnecessary and preventable.
+Injuries, whether intentional (like violence or suicide) or unintentional, are the main causes of death for New Yorkers aged 15 to 44.
+These deaths are tragic, unnecessary, and can be prevented.

-When we view them through the lense of environmental health, then we see that the risks, mitigation, and prevention strategies can be partly situated in our environment: analyzing these injuries by **means** (how they occur) makes an environmental argument that reducing access to the means of inflicting or experiencing these injuries can reduce the injuries themselves.
+When we look at how and why these injuries happen, we see that factors like education, housing, healthcare, and jobs play a big role.
+By understanding these  factors, we can create better ways to prevent injuries and make sure everyone has access to the resources they need to stay safe.
+Additionally, by analyzing these injuries by means (how they occur), we can reduce risk by restricting access to the means of inflicting or experiencing these injuries.

-Violence is an exceptional injury because it doesn’t just affect the immediate victim, but affects their surrounding community, too.
-Being exposed to violence is associated with worse birth outcomes, childhood developmental delays, physical and mental illness, and premature deaths.
-When we view violence as a public health issue - as a health harm that affects people - and shift the focus to the environmental contexts that are associated with violence, we have new opportunities to protect people's health.
+Violence is a special kind of injury because it affects not just the victim but also the community around them.
+Experiencing violence can lead to worse birth outcomes, developmental delays in children, physical and mental illness, and early death.
+If we think of violence as a public health issue that affects everyone, we can focus on changing the environments and systems that contribute to violence.
+This gives us new ways to protect people’s health.